finos/legend-integration-juju/README.md

 Each repository has included in its ``README.md`` file and docs information about how their GitHub actions have been configured and what repositories secrets they require.
 In summary, they all require a Charmhub authentication token that has the permission to upload resources for the respective charms.

+This repository contains a [GitHub action](.github/workflows/legend_status.yaml) which queries the status of the jobs running on the [related repositories](#Related-Repositores), making it easier to check the health of the repositories and charm / bundle publishing processes.

 ## FINOS Legend Juju acceptance environment

 The [Juju acceptance environment](https://juju-acct.legend.finos.org/) has been deployed on EKS using the [EKS deployment guide](docs/deploy/aws-eks.md).
 This repository has been configured with a [GitHub action](.github/workflows/scheduled.yaml) that will update the Legend Engine, SDLC and Studio charms to their latest revisions (and thus, latest image versions).